Human Trafficking

 people reached in prevention or outreach events

-313 Local Partnerships
+467 Local Partnerships

 The Salvation Army recognizes we cannot do this work alone.
 We are thankful to have strong collaborations with local partners in this fight against human trafficking.

-43 Task Forces & Coalitions
+44 Task Forces & Coalitions

-We are grateful to be apart of task forces and coalitions across the country.
-We value a multi-disciplinary approach as we believe it creates a more holistic experience for survivors.
+We are grateful to be a part of task forces and coalitions across the country.
+We value a multi–disciplinary approach as we believe it creates a more holistic experience for survivors.
 These task forces and coalitions are comprised of law enforcement, social services, medical staff, practitioners, survivors and many more.

 Human Trafficking is a Global Problem